claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 - You can select the whole transcript using Cmd + A and then cick Add Layer, but it seems to add it nly to the current scene.
 Then you can select the image and use Cmd + C and Cmd + V to copy to other scenes.
 - You can right-click on the image and choose Layer Order => Send backward to get captions back on top.
 - You can drag and drop image files onto scenes, but sometimes this doesn't work and I don't know why.
+  - Instead, you can place your cursor in the relevant bit of the transcript and then drag the image over to the main bit of the Descript screen
+  - ...or you can select the scene (grey rectangle) on the left so that it's highlighted, and then drag the image on top of the transcript
+  - You can tell which bit of the transcript the image is being added to, because it will get highlightedd
+- !Watch out!
+If adding / changing images after subtitles have already been added...
+  - When you change the image after adding subtitles, it ends up hiding the subtitles.
+  - To fix this, right-click on the image = Layer order => Send backward.
+  - Then click in the text for that scene to check subtitles are visible again.
+    - If not, send backward again.

 ## Add scenes